beta-europe/www.beta-europe.org/_pages/contact.md

 Official contacts or requests to the Management Board should be addressed to the President of BETA Europe, Mr. Cláudio Teixeira (<mailto:contact@beta-europe.org>)

 ## Become a Member

 An online membership form will soon be available.

-In the meantime, you can join us by sending a quick email to our Head of Human Resources, Ms. Lina Kalouti (<mailto:l.kalouti@beta-europe.org>) - stating your interest in becoming a BETA member.
-Then, all you have to do is to fill out the application form we will send you.
+In the meantime, you can join us by sending a quick email to our Head of Human Resources, Ms. Lina Kalouti (<mailto:l.kalouti@beta-europe.org>), stating your interest in becoming a BETA member.

+A membership form will then be sent to you, and all you need to do is fill it out!

 ## Get Engaged